KDCA Compound: Koisaan Cultural Village

-The cultural village features 11 different ethnic groups of Sabah houses in one village, comprising the Beaufort, Keningau, Kota Belud, Kuala Penyu, Kudat, Papar, Ranau, Tambunan, Tenom, and Tuaran traditional houses.
+The cultural village features 13 different ethnic groups of Sabah houses in one village comprising the Beaufort, Keningau, Kota Belud, Kuala Penyu, Kudat, Papar, Ranau, Tambunan, Tenom, Labuk-Sugut (Beluran/Telupid), Penampang, Kota Marudu/Pitas and Tuaran traditional houses.
 Within the village sites, there were a handicraft centre, landscape garden, and a suspension bridge.
 The village features authentic traditional houses, cultural performances, and various activities such as fire-starting, slingshot, blowpipe shooting, and gong-beating, as well as its gallery and craft shop which showcases authentic Bornean handicrafts and artistry.